Sidebar navigation

 This Civic Partnership Agreement is underpinned by the ÍÃ×ÓÏÈÉú’s vision to become the University for ÍÃ×ÓÏÈÉú.

-In the shadow of the global pandemic that's hit our coastal region – with a large tourism and culture industry, existing educational inequalities and a large number of small and medium size enterprises – there's never been a greater need for large local anchor institutions and community organisations to come together with strategic focus on levelling up.
+With a large tourism and culture industry, existing educational inequalities and a large number of small and medium size enterprises – there's never been a greater need for large local anchor institutions and community organisations to come together with strategic focus on levelling up.

-We'll partner for a significant and positive impact on our left behind groups, sectors and areas in our local community.
-We'll proactively support the needs of our local region, in our areas of mutual strength, in terms of the environment, equality, inclusion and diversity, educational aspiration and attainment, health and wellbeing, workforce capability and prosperity.
+We proactively support the needs of our local region, in our areas of mutual strength, in terms of the environment, equality, inclusion and diversity, educational aspiration and attainment, health and wellbeing, workforce capability and prosperity.

 - Create a governance structure that ensures our strategic civic contribution has a longevity that goes beyond the membership of any one employee or partner and enables us to collaborate collegially, effectively and efficiently for significant positive impact.